Board of Trustees

 Iain has 22 years experience in the legal profession and is a partner in mfg solicitors based in their Worcester office.
 He heads their agricultural and rural affairs department which is nationally recognised as a leading firm in this area of practice.
 Iain sits on the board of management of the firm with responsibility for the firms marketing.
 He is a past president of the Worcestershire Law Society.
 Iain’s legal knowledge as well as his experience in advising farmers and rural businesses on a wide range of matters gives him a unique insight into the issues facing agricultural businesses.
 His management experience having sat on Care Farming West Midlands board and having been involved in community projects adds to the expertise he can bring to Longlands.

 Joe is Julia's eldest son and grew up on Longlands Farm.
-Following a brief successful career in international banking, Joe returned back to Whitbourne and now runs the estate on which Longlands is based.
+Following a successful career in international banking, Joe returned back to Whitbourne and now runs the estate on which Longlands is based.
 He brings to the board general business management experience.
-In addition to his involvement in Whitbourne, he is a non-executive director of allmanhall, a specialist food procurement business based in Wiltshire.
+In addition to his involvement in Whitbourne, he is a non-executive director of allmanhall, a food procurement business based in Wiltshire.
 Joe is also Vice Chairman of the Herefordshire branch of the Country Landowners Association and sits on the national committee for Business and Rural Economy

 Longlands continues to grow and develop and is keeping under review the membership of the Board to ensure it has the right capabilities to deliver this important service.
-We currently have a vacancy for two board directors.
-Please contact the Chair (email@example.com) if you are interested in applying.
+We currently have a vacancy for one board director.
+Please contact the Chair (firstname.lastname@example.org) if you are interested in applying.